Cloud Cuckoo Land (novel): Background

-Doerr stated in Cloud Cuckoo Land's "Author's Note" that his novel draws on several other books, most notably Antonius Diogenes' now-lost "globetrotting tale", Wonders Beyond Thule.
-The Cloud Cuckoo Land codex is a fictional book-within-a-book that Doerr wrote, but credited it to Diogenes.
+Doerr stated in Cloud Cuckoo Land's "Author's Note" that his novel draws on several other books, most notably Antonius Diogenes's now-lost "globetrotting tale", Wonders Beyond Thule.
+The Cloud Cuckoo Land codex is a fictional book-within-a-book that Doerr wrote, but credited to Diogenes.
 Ideas for the fable come from The Golden Ass by Apuleius, which Doerr says tells the story of a man turning into a donkey "with far more zest and skill than I do".
-Many of Zeno's experiences as a prisoner of war in Korea appear in Remembered Prisoners of a Forgotten War: An Oral History of Korean War POWs (2002) by Lewis H. Carlson.
+Many of Zeno's experiences as a prisoner of war in Korea appear in Remembered Prisoners of a Forgotten War (2002) by Lewis H. Carlson.

 While researching defensive walls for his previous novel All the Light We Cannot See (2014), which centers on the walled city of Saint-Malo, Doerr kept finding references to Constantinople.
 He said in an interview with Entertainment Weekly that its walls had withstood many sieges, and that it was only when gunpowder appeared in Europe that the Ottomans were able to breach its defenses with cannons in 1453.
 His fascination with the city's story made him realize that he had to write about it.
 Doerr said he set part of Cloud Cuckoo Land in the future to show how long ancient texts could survive.
 He noted that those sections are "not quite science fiction", but added that they were the result of extensive research into what life could be like then.
 Doerr added that Bill McKibben's book Falter: Has the Human Game Begun to Play Itself Out?
 (2019) helped him picture what Earth may look like in the twenty-second century.